Acting correctly in the event of data breaches

 How to prevent data breaches!

 The loss of sensitive information from customers, business partners or even employees can cost the company dearly.
-If you think that only fines come into consideration, you are mistaken.
-A data breach can rarely be concealed and, in addition to high fines, can mean a serious loss of image.
+If you think that only fines are an option, you are mistaken.
+A Data breaches can rarely be concealed and, in addition to high fines would mean a serious loss of image.

 What is a data breach

-According to Art- 4 GDPR, a data breach occurs when there is a personal data breach.
+According to Art.
+4 GDPR, a data breach occurs when there is a violation of the protection of personal data. personal data occurs.
 This includes the loss, destruction and unauthorized public disclosure of the information.

 Correct behavior

-You are required to report a data breach immediately.
-Within 72 hours after becoming aware of it.
-The necessary information, such as the cause and time of the incident and names, must be provided to the responsible supervisory authority.
-This also includes the contact details of the data protection officer, the number of data subjects or an indication of the possible consequences.
+You are obliged to report a data breach immediately.
+Within 72 hours of becoming aware of it.
+The necessary information, such as the cause and time of the incident and names, must be submitted to the responsible Supervisory authority to be indicated.
+This also includes the contact details of the data protection officer, the number of data subjects or a reference to possible consequences.

 Proper documentation

-Once it has happened, you should prepare a comprehensive report in addition to the report to the responsible supervisory authority.
-This should record who reported and when, what security measures were taken or what reports were made and where.
+Once it has happened, you should prepare a comprehensive report in addition to notifying the responsible supervisory authority.
+This should record who made the report and when, Which security measures were taken or which reports were made where.

 On the safe side